gitferry/ENGR453/README.md

-# ENGR453
+# ENGR453 Internet of Things
-Code for undergraduate course ENGR 453 the Internet of Things.
+Code and lab instructions for the undergraduate course ENGR 453, the Internet of Things.